mokofujiwara/indiv_MX_LSTM/README.md

 repository is mainatined by Ayesha Nirma and Hasan Nirma

 This is **unofficial code/implementation** is available for research purposes.
-If you are using this code for your work, please cite the following paper
+If you are using this code for your work, please cite the following papers

 @InProceedings{Hasan_2018_CVPR,
 author = {Hasan, Irtiza and Setti, Francesco and Tsesmelis, Theodore and Del Bue, Alessio and Galasso, Fabio and Cristani, Marco},